 The origin of the scholarship fund is the idea of a former New York City Public School teacher Carol N. Morgan-Brown, MSFE.
 She began financially supporting high school students as early as 2004 when some of them needed money for college.
 The y=3x+2 Scholarship Fund was created to formally organize her contributions and acquire new resources.
 The name of the scholarship originated from the fact that whenever a math student needed an explanation, Ms. Morgan-Brown would always begin with the equation of "y=3x+2."

 Also, the enviable and affable Ms. Morgan-Brown has been a board member of several organizations including the Urban Bankers Coalition of New York City and the African American Society of Case Western Reserve University.
+She received a Masters degree from Polytechnic University of New York, Long Island and Westchester now known as Tandon School of Engineering of NYU.
+She had a brief time at both Union County College, Cranford and Middlesex County College, Edison as a Mathematics Adjunct during the years 2010 and 2022 respectively.

-For more information about her credentials, please go to: http://www.highered.nysed.gov/tcert/home.html
+For more information about her credentials, please go to: http://www.highered.nysed.gov/tcert/home.html.

 Click on "Certificate Holder Lookup" tab located at the top right hand side.
 Finally, type in the name of Carol N. Morgan-Brown, making sure to include the hyphen.
 Scroll down, click on her name and click "view detail" to view her NYS teaching certifications.